 In August 2014, Southern Habitat was asked to assess the Salvinia infestation at Lakewood Estate, and implement a recommended course of action for its immediate removal and to prevent re-infestation.

 Our methodology included the immediate hand removal of the downstream infestation to prevent further occurrences throughout the waterway.
 Reducing the biomass and level of infestation through mechanical means also meant the amount of herbicide required to conduct effective follow up control was reduced and greatly reduced the impact of any herbicide application in the existing waterway.

-To prevent the risk of re-infestation, a vigilant monitoring and maintenance program is currently being conducted.
+To prevent the risk of re-infestation, a vigilant monitoring and maintenance program was also conducted.